s-egge/animal-shelter-database/README.md

 ## Setup Instructions

-To set up the website locally, follow these steps:
+To set up the website locally, you can use either MySQL or SQLite, follow these steps:

 1. Clone the repository: `git clone https://github.com/s-egge/animal-shelter-database.git`
 2. Navigate to the project directory: `cd <project-directory>`
 3. Install the required dependencies: `npm install`
-4. Configure the MySQL database connection in the `db-connector.js` file.
+4. If using MySQL, configure the MySQL database connection in the `mysql-db-connector.js` file.
-5. Set up the database schema using the provided SQL script: `animal_shelter_DDL.sql`.
+5. If using MySQL, set up the database schema using the provided SQL script: `animal_shelter_DDL.sql`
-6. Start the server: `npm start`
+6. Start the server: `npm run start-mysql` or `npm run start-sqlite`
 7. Access the website locally: Open your web browser and go to `http://localhost:27469`